The nature of gentrification: Urban environments and redevelopment in the Inland Northwest

 After introducing the dissertation's objectives and reviewing the literatures into which it intervenes in Chapter One, I go on, in Chapter Two, to examine Spokane's urban renewal in preparation for Expo '74--the environmentally-themed World's Fair.
 This chapter explores how downtown elites used the greening of the city center as a political ecological catalyst to stimulate the gentrification process.
 Chapter Three examines the politics of urban lake views in Coeur d'Alene, an environmental amenity which is central to the political ecology of building height, tourism development, and residential property taxes.
 Chapter Four addresses the role of environmental imaginary in the gentrification processes of Coeur d'Alene by examining three interrelated narratives: the California migration to Coeur d'Alene; the urban smoke incursions from agricultural field burning practices on the metropolitan fringe; and the urban politics of battling the negative place images associated with Superfund designation.
 As Chapter Five of this dissertation explores, environmental disamenities such as brownfields are often an important factor in gentrification processes.
 Chapter Six provides a synthetic conclusion that examines how urban nature--including environmental amenities, disamenities and imaginaries--shape gentrification processes.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Bryson, Jeremy Glen, "The nature of gentrification: Urban environments and redevelopment in the Inland Northwest" (2010).
 Geography - Dissertations.
-Paper 66.
+66.